petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 To migrate your VMs to one of these available regions, follow these steps:
 1. Identify the **target region** from the list above.
+1. Prepare your VMs for migration by ensuring all data is backed up.
 1. Verify that your subscription has sufficient quota for the DCdsv3-series VMs in the target region.
 Request a quota through the [Azure portal](https://learn.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests) if needed.
-1. Navigate to VM you want to resize in the portal
+1. Navigate to VM you want to resize in the portal.
 1.	**Stop the VM** and wait for status of the VM to be Stopped (deallocated).
 1. Find the **Capture** drop down in the overview tab of the VM (circled bellow).
 From the drop down select **capture**, then image.
 ![alt text](image.png)